philsturgeon/awesome-earth/src/categories/transportation.md

 ---
 title: 'Transportation'
 image: ../images/transportation.jpg
+intro: Lowering or removing our reliance on personal cars can make a big difference.
 ---

 Personal cars and trucks account for [nearly one-quater of all U.S. greenhouse gas emissions](https://www.ucsusa.org/clean-vehicles/car-emissions-and-global-warming).
 Visit the EPA website for important information about SUVs and light trucks.